Intro

 For premium prices, serving day-old breakfast feels unacceptable.

-However, the Zurich-Lisbon leg showcased SWISS at its best.
+But the Zurich-Lisbon leg showed SWISS at its best.

 The burger and fries (CHF 22.30) arrived as a complete “build your own” experience with proper cutlery and fresh toppings.

-The burger itself was genuinely impressive, quality beef cooked properly, fresh vegetables, and a restaurant-style presentation.
+The burger itself was impressive, quality beef, cooked well, fresh vegetables, and restaurant style presentation.

-The salmon poke bowl (CHF 12.50) emerged as the clear winner of my SWISS experience.
+The salmon poke bowl (CHF 12.50) was the clear winner of my SWISS experience.

 Caramelised eggplant, cucumber, and pineapple created complexity you rarely find in airline dining, all tied together with spicy mayonnaise that enhanced rather than overwhelmed the delicate ingredients.